eons44/gcsam/README.md

 * Graph visualization folder (`-g`).

 Specifying a standard is not required but you will likely want to include it with `--standard`.
 The default standard, "C17:0", may change in a future release.

+**NOTE: input and output formats are not currently supported.
+You only have one option and that is the default.**

 ### Examples